divijghose/firedrake/Firedrake-meeting-2022-02-24.md

 Either way we need to update, we can't currently compile the fork (with the Intel compiler).

+## LM: test suite warnings

+These pollute stuff, someone needs to fix it.
 ## Merge PRs

 ## AOB